31-Year-Old Defenseman – Free Agent

 Ryan Whitney Contract Information:

-The Panthers assigned Whitney to AHL San Antonio on Monday, the Miami Herald's George Richards reports.
+The Panthers reassigned Whitney to AHL San Antonio on Wednesday, George Richards of the Miami Herald reports.

 To instantly reveal our fantasy analysis of every player – including Ryan Whitney – simply subscribe now.